openssl/technical-policies/policies/coding-style.md

 - Unconditional statements are easier to understand and follow
 - It can reduce excessive control structures and nesting
-- It avoids errors caused by failing to updated multiple exit points when the code is modified
+- It avoids errors caused by failing to update multiple exit points when the code is modified
 - It saves the compiler work to optimize redundant code away ;)

 For example: